periode/thesis/corpus/acm/notes/beauty_in_programming.md

 the whole text tries to make a connection between programmer and artist, forgetting that they're both *artesans* (craftspeople)

-**i need to highlight the difference between programmers and artists in order to validate the craftsmanship hypothesis above**
+need: **i need to highlight the difference between programmers and artists in order to validate the craftsmanship hypothesis above**

 ---